cecat/UtilityWatchMQTT/HASS/README.md

 Add and set up *MQTT Mosquitto broker* integration in HASS following its [documentation](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/DOCS.md).
-This will include creating an MQTT *username* and *password* --- which will go into the secrets.h file (../README.md) or alternately the three lines can be put into UtilWatch2020.ino.
+This will include creating an MQTT *username* and *password* --- which will go into the secrets.h file (../README.md) or alternately the contents of secrets.h can be put into UtilWatch2020.ino.
 There you also specify your HASS server (i.e. the MQTT broker) by hostname or IP address.
-If the latter, make a DNS reservation for your HASS server so it always gets the same IP address.)
+If the latter, make a DNS reservation for your HASS server so it always gets the same IP address.
+Finally, for each device you want to connect to HASS you need to have a unique CLIENT_NAME or the broker will get confused.

 ## TOPICS and Automation